mlswg/mls-protocol/draft-ietf-mls-protocol.md

 The recipient of a Welcome message processes it as described in
 {{welcoming-new-members}}.

 In principle, the above process could be streamlined by having the creator directly create a tree and choose a random value for first epoch's epoch secret.
 We follow the steps above because it removes unnecessary choices, by which, for example, bad randomness could be introduced.
-The only choices the creator makes here are its own HPKE key and credential, the leaf secret from which the Commit is built, and the intermediate key pairs along the direct path to the root.
+The only choices the creator makes here are its own ClientInitKey, the leaf secret from which the Commit is built, and the intermediate key pairs along the direct path to the root.

 A new member receiving a Welcome message can recognize group creation if the number of entries in the `members` array is equal to the number of leaves in the